PlumpMath/Demo-DesignPatterns/README.md

 ## Some background on this:

+### Blog post on this adventure
+The below details aren't what I consider value added to a typical user of Github or messing around with this code.
+That said, I'm working on a more suitable location for such details in a blog post to share the journey for others to learn from or empathize with.
+That can be found on medium in draft version [here](https://medium.com/@CJTaylor/initial-draft-planting-the-seeds-for-a-culture-of-learning-77eefe2f13a1#.1w6sk5bmb) :)

 ### How did this start?

 Simply put, a [`Facebook post`](https://www.facebook.com/CJTheNerdyCoder/posts/10153703445178473?comment_id=10153703479303473&comment_tracking=%7B%22tn%22:%22R2%22%7D) in April 2016 not even about design patterns oddly enough.
 Chatter in the comments with peers revealed an opportunity to build a community around learning; starting with Design Patterns.
 I consider that a personal pivot, but it's been an incredible experience.